lemon3/birthdaypicker/README.md

 // initialize with current date (new Date(), or 'now') const el = document.getElementById('bp2');
-const options = { defaultDate: new Date() };
+// see 'option API' section for all available options const options = { defaultDate: new Date() };
 const bp2 = new BirthdayPicker(el, options);
 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## API
 note: the API may change ...
 ### initialize